jeremymv2/mining_visibility_office_hour/README.md

 You can get a sense of what sort of metadata is available via the default charts and graphs on Automate's Workflow and Nodes tabs.

-If you look under the hood, there is a whole lot more data available..
+However, if you look under the hood, there is a whole lot more data available..

 ![Example Event](./images/example_event.png)